Skip to content

 Step 2 — Master malloc/calloc/realloc/free

 Heap management is handed over to the programmer.
-It is flexible but must be managed manually—forgetting to free causes a memory leak, and freeing twice causes a crash.
-In real projects, the following scenarios require the heap: the data size cannot be determined at compile time, the data lifetime spans function calls, or the data volume is too large for the stack.
+It is flexible but must be managed manually—if you forget to free, it leaks; if you free twice, it crashes.
+In actual projects, the following scenarios require the heap: data size cannot be determined at compile time, data lifetime spans function calls, or data size is too large for the stack.

 void* malloc(size_t size);

-malloc takes the number of bytes to allocate and returns a void* pointer.
+malloc accepts the number of bytes to allocate and returns a void* pointer.
 A basic example:

 return 1;